Access full report

 Data without context is just noise.
 Capture where your data comes from, its business definition, and any key assumptions right inside your models.
 This makes it possible for data scientists to understand, monitor, and explain results and not just build black boxes.

-The semantic layer acts like a centralised plane where different entities, measures, dimensions, metrics, and relationships, custom-tailored to business purposes, are defined.
-With the semantic layer, the LLM functions with the pre-defined contextual models and accurately projects data with contextual understanding, and in fact, even manages novel business queries.
+A strong semantic layer serves as an important data modeling technique for representing real-world business entities, relationships, and metrics in a way that both humans and AI systems can understand.
+With this, the LLM functions with the pre-defined contextual models and accurately projects data with contextual understanding, and in fact, even manages novel business queries.

 Instead of misinterpreted entities or measures, the LLM now knows exactly what table to query and what each field means, along with value-context maps for coded values.

 When every pipeline contains its own version of feature engineering logic, teams end up reinventing the wheel in dozens of places.
 Standardised, modular feature stores let you build features once and share them across teams, streamlining development and bolstering reliability.
+Many modern tools now support feature-store architectures that improve governance, reduce duplication, and simplify collaboration across data and AI teams.
 Big tech firms like Netflix or Uber lean heavily on this principle to stay agile.

 In pipeline-first, the failure of P1 implies the inevitable failure of P2, P3, P4, and so on…